Boo Bams

 Click for more info

 When looking for new timbres, composers like the boobams' ability to play a melodic drum sound and being distinguishable from other standard percussion instruments.
 Often encouraged by Emil, composers paired the boobams with other instruments, such as bass marimba, to create new textures; according to Emil, composers Lalo Schifrin and Bill Conti were some of the most inventive when it came to “marrying” instruments together and using them as a backdrop in the music (as opposed to writing for boobams and other eclectic instruments of his “out front,” featured individually).
+In recordings, Emil used soft mallets or cupped hands to play the boobams.
+The fact that they are open on the bottom makes boobams greatly resonant from underneath, and is the area quite favorable for microphone placement.
+Emil bought his first set of boobams in the early 1960s from the drum shop Drum City; Remo Belli of the renowned Remo drumhead company was actually working there at the time.
+Emil purchased his second set of boobams from Professional Drum Shop in Hollywood in the 1960s, along with a number of other instruments, persuaded by the salespeople to do so in order to further legitimize his presence in the percussion rental business.

 videos